-As part of our meetings, we provide an opportunity for the public to provide submissions to the Board though deputations.
+As part of our meetings, we provide an opportunity for the public to provide input to the Board though deputations.

 In the past, we have been quite liberal in the way we permit deputations and the restrictions we impose, but in the past few meetings, we have had situations in which some members have treated the meetings as a forum for debate.
 In addition, we have had some very unfortunate occurrences where some deputants have acted in a way that is disrespectful to others.